aleksibovellan/AI-image-recognition-for-Finnish-trees/README.md

 - "ai-image-interface.py" - Python script for the model and Gradio web interface - it serves a local web page.

-- Folder "trees" - This folder should include all the tree name subfolders, and your original images in them.
-The image pre-processing script needs this folder to build from.
+- Folder "trees" - This folder should include subfolders for various Finnish tree names, and your original tree images in them.
+The image pre-processing script needs this folder structure and files to build from.
 The original images are not provided in this repository, but the folder structure is just in case.

 - "README.md" - this file for instructions